 It is not unusual for adult children—be they 25, 35, 55, or older—to suddenly act like their 10-year-old selves with their parents.
 I’ve even seen adults in their 70s revert to this dynamic with their 90-something parents!
 Wanting to please parents is a natural instinct.
 As grown ups, parents’ advice may be annoying, their wishes contrary to what we want.
 But, more often than not, we yield.
 After all, we spent most of our growing-up years seeking their approval.

 Obeying their requests or welcoming their opinions remains an almost automatic reflex for many adult children.
 Let’s say that you visit your parents.
 You might find them asking you to assume chores you loathed growing up.
-Or, your parents might be displeased at your deciding to eat out with friends rather than dine with them.
+Your parents might be displeased at your deciding to eat out with friends rather than dine with them.
 Or, you bring home your longtime boyfriend or girlfriend but “aren’t allowed” to sleep in the same bedroom.
 Or, a parent insists you devour a piece of lemon cake you loved as a child.
 It doesn’t seem to matter to your mother or father that, as a grown-up, you dislike lemon anything, or that you recently struggled to lose 15 pounds.
 Instead, you’re reminded that they baked it just for you.
 Oh, the guilt!

 You do have choices, but it can feel as if you have no control over the situation.
 Your parents have had the same rituals or been in the habit of giving orders for as long as you can remember—and some delight you, making you happy to comply.
 Others drain you, even make you angry because they don’t seem to recognize that you are an adult who might wish to do things differently.
 Unless you are the one to break specific patterns, you will continually slip back into the same old parent-child dynamic.